-I love lamb!
-Especially lamb chops, that is my absolute favorite way to eat lamb.
+I love lamb, especially lamb chops!
 Just ask my husband.
 If we go out to a nice restaurant and there is lamb on the menu, there is no debating; I order the lamb!

 But for years cooking lamb at home intimidated me.
 I don’t know why…I guess I assumed it wasn’t easy.
 But a few years ago, I had found a recipe for lamb that looked amazing.
 My husband had been away on a business trip, and I wanted to cook him a special meal to welcome him home.
 So I thought I would try to cook lamb.
 I grilled the lamb (the only way I cook it), and it turned out amazing!!
 I don’t even remember what the recipe was, but it was just the first of many times that I have now cooked lamb.
 I don’t do it often, lamb can be expensive, and the stores here don’t always have it.
 But l can say that lamb no longer intimidates me!
 And my whole family loves eating it, including my kids!